StarlyteLounge/purplecow/README.md

 # Purple Cow Project
-As part of a larger project, there needed to be a proof-of-concept microservice that accepted JSON data to identify and catalog people.
+As part of a larger project, there needed to be a proof-of-concept microservice that accepts JSON data to identify and catalog people.
 Each person would be given an unique ID that is associated with their name.

 ## Install and Run
 ### Install